Santa Bárbara, Potosí

-Santa Bárbara is a small town in the Sud Chichas Province of the Potosí Department in Bolivia.
+Santa Bárbara is a small town in the Potosí Department in Bolivia.
+It is located 4800 m above sea level, near the Cerro Chorolque, a mountain with a peak altitude of approximately 5630 m.

-The town lies at an altitude of 4774 m at the foot of Cerro Chorolque, a 5552 m high mountain, rich in ore deposits of tin, bismuth, silver, gold and copper, and exploited by the mine "Chorolque" from different sides.
+The mountain is rich in ore deposits of tin, bismuth, silver, gold and copper, and exploited by the mine "Chorolque" from different sides.
 It also was the highest permanent settlement of the Inca Empire.